Table of Contents

 Going Out

-Going out in Rummy is when a player is able to get rid of all their cards by melding them into sets and sequences.
+Going out in Rummy is when a player can get rid of all their cards by melding them into sets and sequences.
 However, in Rummy 500, going out is slightly different and requires a little more strategy.

-In Rummy 500, a player cannot go out until they have a hand worth at least 500 points.
-This means that in addition to making sets and sequences, a player must also try to accumulate high-value cards in their hand, which adds an extra layer of challenge and excitement to the game.
+In Rummy 500, there is no set number of rounds.
+If a player reaches 500 points, they win the game.
+This means that, in addition to making sets and sequences, a player must also try to accumulate high-value cards in their hand.

 Bonus Points